awslabs/aws-lambda-dart-runtime/README.md

 ### Deployment

 The deployment is a manual task right now.
-We have a [`example/build.sh`](https://github.com/awslabs/aws-lambda-dart-runtime/blob/master/example/build.sh) script which make the process a bit easier.
+We have a [`example/build.sh`](https://github.com/awslabs/aws-lambda-dart-runtime/blob/master/example/build.sh) script which makes the process a bit easier.
 There are three steps to get your code ready to be shipped.

 1. Compile your Dart program with `dart2native main.dart -o bootstrap`
 2. Create a `.zip` file with `zip lambda.zip bootstrap`